08 Staff, assistants, volunteers and students' policy

 Aim

-meet the care and learning needs of children and ensure their safety and well-being.
-There are effective systems in place to ensure that adults looking after children are suitable to do
+Preschool are deployed to meet the care and learning needs of children and ensure their safety and well-being.
+There are effective systems in place to ensure that adults looking after children are

 Objectives